awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 ## Configuring GTID\-based replication for new read replicas<a name="mysql-replication-gtid.configuring-new-read-replicas"></a>

-When GTID\-based replication is enabled for an RDS MySQL DB instance, GTID\-based replication is configured automatically for read replicas of the DB instance\.
+When GTID\-based replication is enabled for an RDS for MySQL DB instance, GTID\-based replication is configured automatically for read replicas of the DB instance\.

 **To enable GTID\-based replication for new read replicas**